 Duty of disclosure obligations

-The obligation to provide full and frank disclosure means that you have provided everything that is relevant to your family law matter that the Court needs to consider and there are no relevant documents or information that you have not disclosed.
-The disclosure is of anything that relates to the parties’ financial positions, including:
+The obligation to provide full and frank disclosure means that you have provided everything that is relevant to your family law matter that the court needs to consider and there are no relevant documents or information that you have not disclosed.
+The disclosure is of anything that relates to the parties’ financial positions.

 You will generally be requested to disclose information and/or documents at the beginning and at key stages of a matter.
-However, if there is a major change to your assets or parenting arrangements (ie. purchase of a property, car or boat, or issues arising at the children’s schools), you should provide disclosure of those changes as soon as possible.
+If there is a major change to your assets or parenting arrangements, you should provide disclosure of those changes as soon as possible.

 What is an “undertaking as to disclosure”?

-If your matter ends up in the Federal Circuit and Family Court of Australia (the Court) you will have to file an undertaking as to disclosure.
-This confirms that you are aware that you owe the Court a duty of disclosure and have, to the best of your knowledge and ability, complied with your duty.
+If your matter is in the Federal Circuit and Family Court of Australia, you will have to file an undertaking as to disclosure.
+This confirms that you are aware that you owe the court a duty of disclosure and have, to the best of your knowledge and ability, complied with your duty.

-What if I know my former partner has not disclosed everything?
+What if my former partner has not disclosed everything?

 At any time during your matter, you can ask another party: